ernestoho/ceiba-cafe-delivery/replit.md

 ## Overview

-Ceiba is a modern food delivery web application built with React, Express, and TypeScript.
-The application allows users to browse restaurants, view menus, add items to cart, and place orders.
-It features a responsive design with mobile-first approach and uses a PostgreSQL database with Drizzle ORM for data management.
+Ceiba Cafe Pizzeria is a beautiful, modern delivery web application showcasing authentic Italian cuisine with Caribbean vibes.
+Built with React, Express, and TypeScript, the application features a tropical aesthetic with glass morphism UI, parallax effects, and WhatsApp ordering integration.
+Located in Perla Marina, Cabarete, it offers wood-fired pizzas, fresh pasta, tropical drinks, and delivery services.

 ## System Architecture